Ariana Grande, Mac Miller Engaged? Singer Wears Ring On That Finger

 A photo posted by Ariana Grande (@arianagrande) on

 Ariana received a lot of love and attention for her new photos.
 She received over 1.5 million likes in the span of six hours, reports the International Business Times.
-Some of the Arianators took to her posts to remark if she’s engaged to her current boyfriend Mac Miller.
+Some of the Arianators took to her posts to remark if she’s engaged to her current boyfriend, Mac Miller.

 “Okay listen, you’re gonna kill us w/all these pictures babe,” one wrote.